-I.D.2.d) security and safety measures appropriate to the participating site; and, (Core)

-- I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, $^{(\text{Core})}$ I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+(Core) I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
+(Core) I.D.4.
 The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
+(Core) I.D.4.a) There must be cases distributed among cranial, extracranial, spinal, peripheral nerve, and endovascular surgical procedures to include all of those areas related to required outcomes for patient care and medical knowledge.
+(Core) I.D.4.a).(1) There must be a total of at least 500 major neurological surgery procedures at the primary clinical site per year for each resident completing the program.
+(Core) I.D.4.a).(2) Each hospital participating in the program must have at least 100 major neurological surgery procedures per year distributed appropriately among the spectrum of clinical areas that are the focus for rotations at each site.
+(Core) I.D.4.b) Programs must notify the Review Committee when they sponsor or participate in any clinical fellowship taking place within sites participating in the program.
+(Core) I.D.4.b).(1) Notification must occur before the commencement of such education.
+(Core) I.D.4.b).(2) Documentation must be provided describing the fellowship's relationship to and impact on the residency.
+(Core)

-(Core) - I.D.4.a) There should be patients of all ages and both sexes, including obstetric patients, with a wide range of genetic disorders and disorders with a genetic component.
-(Core) - I.D.4.a).(1) This must include at least 300 different patients or families per resident in a two-year period.
-(Core) - I.D.4.a).(2) Patients and families must be seen in both outpatient and inpatient settings.
-(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
+- I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
 (Core) - I.E.1.
 The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
 (Core)